Teradata/stacki-wiki/wiki/Reference/cli/run/run-host.md

 ### Description

 	Run a command for each specified host.

 ### Arguments

 * `{host}`

    Zero, one or more host names.
 If no host names are supplied, the command
 	is run on all 'managed' hosts.
-By default, all compute nodes are 'managed' nodes.
+By default, all backend nodes are 'managed' nodes.
 To determine if a host is managed, execute:
 	'rocks list host attr hostname | grep managed'.
 If you see output like:
-	'compute-0-0: managed true', then the host is managed.
+	'backend-0-0: managed true', then the host is managed.

 ### Parameters